 The Neighbourhood Plan states that the period which it relates to is from 2017 until 2031.
-The period has been chosen to align with that of the emerging Harborough District Council Local Plan.
+The period has been selected to align with that of the Harborough District Local Plan (as adopted in 2019).

 3.4 The policies do not relate to excluded development